Toll Free: 1-877-265-4555 Banff 403-678-4456 Calgary 403-949-4141 [email protected]

 the wind reached 35 knots I headed in for Ucluelet and for 45

 minutes it was a very uncomfortable ride before reaching the calm harbour of Ucluelet.
-These are some of the stories that have

 inspired this creation I call, Mother Ocean.